Bangkok Christian College

 Bangkok Christian College was established on 30 September 1852 by American Presbyterian missionaries.
 Bangkok Christian College is the oldest school in Thailand.
 Originally in Thonburi, the school moved to its present site in Bang Rak District in 1902.

 The school has about 400 academic staff, both Thai and foreigner, and 6,000 students in 12 grades.
 Although it is a Christian school, only about five percent of students are Christians.
-Most students are Buddhist, but it is popular with students of all faiths due to its strong reputation.
+Most students are Buddhists, but it is popular with students of all faiths due to its strong reputation.

 History

 Bangkok Christian College, the first private boys school in the Kingdom of Thailand, was founded on 30 September 1852, in tambons Koodeechine and Samray, Thonburi, with the blessing of King Rama IV.
 In 1902, the school was moved to Pramuan Road.
 King Rama V donated 20 chang to help defray the cost of land for the development of the new campus.